Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

         }
 ```

-3. In `ConfigureServices` method, add the following lines of code, right after `services.AddAuthentication`
+3. In `ConfigureServices` method, add the following lines of code, right after `services.AddAuthentication`:

 ```CSharp
             // client secret is picked from KeyVault